algbio/themisto/README.md

   -i, --index-prefix arg  The index prefix that was given to the build
                           command.
-      --unitigs-out arg   Output filename for the unitigs (outputted in FASTA format). (default: "")
+      --unitigs-out arg   Output filename for the unitigs in FASTA format (optional). (default: "")
+      --gfa-out arg       Output the unitig graph in GFA1 format (optional). (default: "")
-      --colors-out arg    Output filename for the unitig colors.
+      --colors-out arg    Output filename for the unitig colors (optional).
                           If this option is not given, the colors are not computed.
 Note that giving this option affects the unitigs written to unitigs-out: if a unitig has nodes with different color sets, the unitig is split into maximal segments of nodes that have equal color sets.
 The file format of the color file is as follows: there is one line for each unitig.
-                          The lines contain space-separated strings.
-The
+The lines contain space-separated
-                          first string on a line is the FASTA header of a unitig, and the following strings on the line are the integer color labels of the colors of that unitig.
-The unitigs appear in the same order as in the FASTA file. (default: "") -h, --help              Print usage
+                          strings.
+The first string on a line is the FASTA header of a unitig (without the '>'), and the following strings on the line are the integer color labels of the colors of that unitig.
+The unitigs appear in the same order as in the FASTA file. (default: "")
+  -v, --verbose           More verbose progress reporting into stderr.
+  -h, --help              Print usage

 ```

 ## Extracting index statistics with `stats`